JCI Minnesota provides development opportunities that empower young people to create positive change.

 And that service to humanity is the best work of life!

-The Vision of JCI Minnesota is to be the leading global network of young active citizens.
+The Vision of JCI Minnesota is to be the foremost global network of young leaders.

 Making a World of Difference